-The aim of the National Clinical Programme for Surgery (NCPS) is to provide a framework for the delivery of safer, more timely, accessible, more cost effective and efficient care for all surgical patients.
-NCPScommenced in 2010 and an overview of the programme is shown in the schematic below.
+The aim of the National Clinical Programme for Surgery (NCPS) is to provide a framework for the delivery of safer, more timely, accessible, more cost-effective and efficient care for all surgical patients.

 The NCPS works closely with the other clinical programmes, notably the National Clinical Programme for Anaesthesia but also the Acute and Emergency Medicine, and Critical Care programmes.

 NCPS also works with other clinical programmes, hospitals, hospital groups, specialty bodies, patient advocacy groups and all relevant stakeholders across the health system.

 - Improvement should be designed to give patient improved access to surgical services.

 - Targeted at having the greatest impact on waiting lists through focused capacity creation.

 - A partnership with the hospitals and hospital groups to develop and implement the capacity to positively impact on waiting lists.

 - Specialty focused so improvements will be data-driven and evidence-based.